jadeocr/jadeocr-next/README.md

 * Vue3 + TypeScript
 * Node.js + Express

+## Docs
+Take a look at the [documentation site](https://docs.jadeocr.com) for the information below and an API reference.

 ## Quickstart
 First clone this repo, then set up your environment variables in **client/.env**